 Every communication from your parent group sends a message to parents about involvement—even if that’s not your intention.
 If your messages are positive, cheerful, courteous, appreciative, simple, direct, and customer-service-oriented, then you’re telling parents that the PTO will appreciate their efforts and that their time with the group will be enjoyable.

-On the other hand, if your messages are negative, demanding, scolding, and overly complicated, then you're turning away parents, who will view your group as unfriendly, unappreciative, and difficult to work with.
+On the other hand, if your messages are negative, demanding, scolding, and overly complicated, then you’re turning away parents, who’ll view your group as unfriendly, unappreciative, and difficult to work with.

 Every written and oral communication has the potential to encourage or discourage participation in the PTO.
 So it pays to think about the involvement message you’re sending.

 First, make sure parents know that you really want them to get involved.
 “Too many parent groups make the assumption that if parents want to get involved, they will get involved, and so the group doesn’t necessarily ask them,” says Kati Hanna, copresident of the Parent Advisory Council at Sierra Vista Primary School in Ruidoso, N.M.
 The PAC sends out a monthly newsletter that includes calls for specific volunteers, along with a contact person.
 For example, a request for volunteers for Popcorn Days stresses that no experience is needed, that someone will train the volunteer, that parents can assist as it fits their schedules, and that “any help would be extremely appreciated.”